-Depending on the audit, either the President, or the Vice President for Finance and Administration is responsible for providing general directions to the Internal Auditor and the activities he/she will audit.
-In instances involving an audit of the Vice President of Finance and Administration, or his/her direct reports, the President will provide general directions and oversight to the Internal Auditor.
-The President will also provide direction and oversight in other instances he/she deems appropriate.
-In instances involving an audit of the President, the Vice President of Finance and Administration will provide general directions and oversight and report the findings to the Area Commission Chairman.
+Depending on the audit, either the President, or the Senior Vice President for Business Affairs is responsible for providing general directions to the Internal Auditor.
+In instances involving an audit of the Senior Vice President for Business Affairs, or his/her direct reports, the President will provide general directions and oversight to the Internal Auditor.
+In instances involving an audit of the President, the Senior Vice President for Business Affairs will provide general directions and oversight and report the findings to the Area Commission Chairperson.

-The Internal Auditor’s responsibility involves going beyond the accounting and financial records to obtain a full understanding of the operations under review.
-The Internal Auditor will have access to all of the College's records, properties, and personnel relevant to the subject under review.
+The Internal Auditor will perform audits that are financial, operational and procedural in nature.
+The Internal Auditor will have access to all of the College's records, properties, and personnel relevant to the subject under audit.
 He/she will have the authority to review and appraise policies, plans, procedures, and records.
 He/she will also have the authority to require a written response to report comments.
 The Internal Auditor has no direct responsibility or authority over any of the activities that he/she reviews.
-The Internal Auditor's review and appraisal process does not relieve College administration of the responsibilities assigned to it.
+The Internal Auditor's review and appraisal process does not relieve college administration of the responsibilities assigned to it.

 - To meet his/her objectives, the Internal Auditor engages in such activities as:

-- reviewing and appraising the soundness, adequacy, and application of accounting, financial, and other operating controls and promoting effective control at reasonable cost;
+- reviewing and appraising the soundness, adequacy, and application of college records and operating controls;

 - assessing/evaluating risk factors associated with the operations and functions of the College;